-Last June I posted about one of the potential dangers of feeding dogs peanut butter.
-Some pb brands now contain xylitol.
+Right off the bat I’ll say – be careful, some brands of peanut butter now contain xylitol.
 This sugar substitute is safe for humans, but deadly for dogs.
-It goes without saying (but I'll say it anyways), if you're going to give pb to your dog make sure it does not contain xylitol first.
+It goes without saying (but I’ll say it anyways), if you’re going to give PB to your dog, make sure it does not contain xylitol.

-On my xylitol post I got some interesting feedback about what owners think about feeding pb in general - everything from people commenting to say that pb is an affordable and not unhealthy snack, to others stating that dogs shouldn't be allowed 'people food'.
+In the past, I’ve received some interesting feedback about what dog owners think about feeding their furry friends PB – everything from people saying that PB is an affordable and not unhealthy snack, to statements about why dogs should not be allowed to eat “people food”.

 I give my dogs peanut butter.
 I occasionally make them peanut butter treats, and it’s the ultimate classic Kong filler.